joaop-mirfa/vault-common/common/Software Arch Principles/SOLID.md

 Being familiar with this principles these principles will make you more effective in your job

-This principles is not law
+This principles is not rules to follow at all c, you dont use Solid principles always